jacobcoughenour/jacobcoughenour/content/posts/liquidglass/index.md

 # Refractions

 The main characteristic of Liquid Glass is the way it bends the light around it in interesting ways.
-We are going to pretty much fake this effect with displacement.
+We approximate this effect with displacement.
 We just have to displace the UV coordinate that is sampling the screen texture along the edges but that is easier said than done.

 So we need no displacement in the center of the glass then we want to increase the displacement amount the closer we get to the edge.
 If only we knew how close we are to the edge...

 With our SDF we know how much we want to displace the screen but we don't know the direction.
 It sounds like we need something like a normal or displacement map to tell us which direction and by how much to displace the screen UV.

-> I actually struggled with this part in my first go.
-I tried reconstructing the normal by sampling the SDF multiple times around the current UV and using the difference

 If you looked at the next article on Inigo's website you would already know where i'm going with this.
 There is a modified version of his SDFs we can use that will give us the signed distance and an x and y direction he calls the gradient.